FairWay’s core business is conflict management and dispute resolution.

 Accredited dispute resolution practitioners

 To be a dispute resolution professional for FairWay, our staff and contractors must be accredited or a member of a relevant dispute resolution professional body – AMINZ, Resolution Institute or the NZ Law Society.
-Our mediators are generally Fellows of AMINZ, and most of our adjudicators have legal qualifications and all have extensive experience in the field that they are working in.
+Most of our adjudicators have legal qualifications and all have extensive experience in the field that they are working in.

 Four offices with purpose-built facilities